 Can I Use a Virtual Address for My LLC in Pennsylvania?

-The filing fee for the Certificate of Good Standing is $40.
 This document is required in case you need to apply for business loans, business insurance, or register your PA LLC in another state.

 How Do I Add a Partner to My Pennsylvania LLC?